psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 They rushed through an immense void at an incredible velocity.
 There was no resistance.
 They approached a planet that he recognised as Old Earth from Root's data banks.
 They came to rest in a forest glade.
 A tribe of people walked through the glade and he followed them.
-They wore animal skins and bird feathers adorned their hair.
-Their skin was deeply tanned and some had scars in elaborate patterns on their faces.
-Most had some kind of coloured paint on their faces too.
+They wore beautifully fashioned animal skins and bird feathers adorned their hair.
+He saw their deeply tanned skin and some had scars in elaborate patterns on their faces.
+Patterns of coloured dye artfully decorated their bodies.

 All of a sudden he found himself transported into one of these tribal people.
 He found that he WAS the chief.
 He walked in his skin and looked out of his